DeWine criticizes GOP advancing transgender girl sports ban - WHIZ News

 The proposal, titled the Save Women’s Sports Act, would require schools and higher education institutions in the state to designate “separate single-sex teams and sports for each sex.”

-“It is a shameful day in this body today,” Democratic state Rep. Michael Skindell said on the House floor.
+“It is a shameful day in this body today,” Democratic state Rep. Michael Skindell said on the House floor Thursday.
 “This is one of the most extreme political attacks on transgender people in the nation.”

 Supporters say the measures are necessary to maintain fairness and protect the integrity in women’s sports in Ohio, though lawmakers have not pointed to a single instance where this has been an issue in the state.